Friday, December 20, 2019

 "No!" she grunted through clenched teeth.
 That was the past.
 She had to stay in the present.
 She removed her hands from in front of her face.

 Gormin was standing over her, glowering.
 "You need to pull yourself together," he growled.
-"These gazers aren't anything to be frightened of, but we are likely to run into far worse before the day is out.
+"These gazers aren't anything to be frightened of, but we're likely to run into far worse before the day is out.
 That's the way it is, poking around prior-world facilities.
 We'll need everyone to fight next time and not cower in a corner."
 He stalked off down a passage to the left.

-She wondered for a moment what had finally brought the Omnicognate and the Eighth World to an end, shrugged, and discarded the capacitor.
+She wondered for a moment what had finally brought the Omnicognant and the Eighth World to an end, shrugged, and discarded the capacitor.
 The others were moving to follow Gormin down the passageway.
 Tlecha stood and turned to join them.

 Syrus